 When should I plan to open and close my pool?

 Having a personal heated pool may extend your summer vacation by at least two months, weather permitting.
-While outdoor public pools are usually open from Memorial Day to Labor Day, you can be swimming comfortably in your back yard from mid-April into early October.
+While outdoor public pools are usually open from Memorial Day to Labor Day, you can often be swimming comfortably in your back yard from mid-April into early October.
 The earlier you open your pool for the season, the better control you’ll have over water quality.
 Want to schedule now?
 Use our online form!

 What are the maintenance considerations for a Farwell pool?

 Regardless of the type of pool or chlorination system you choose, you should plan about an hour or less each week for care of your pool, or Farwell can provide this service for a fee.
-Each week, routine maintenance includes checking water quality, adding necessary chemicals, vacuuming the pool and cleaning the filters and pumps.
+Each week, routine maintenance includes checking water quality, adjusting necessary chemicals, vacuuming the pool and checking the filters and pumps.
 Seasonal maintenance includes opening/closing the pool per specifications and paying attention to any long-term concerns such as the condition of mechanicals and the vinyl liner, which is replaced every 12 to 15 years, on average.

 How does Farwell define quality in pool building?

-Because we’ve been building pools for 40 years, we know what works well and what doesn’t.
+Because we’ve been building pools for nearly 50 years, we know what works well and what doesn’t.
 In every pool we design, we go the extra mile to assure easy maintenance, lower operating costs and durability for the long life of your pool.
 For example, while other builders cut corners, we insist on the best:

 - Two Main Drains to promote water circulation, decreasing the need to vacuum, and safety.